TUD-RST/examgenerator/docs/source/userdoc.rst

 pools of problems while ensuring that there will be no repetition amongst different groups.
-The exams/ tests are based off of two major components: the LaTeX basis (problems, solutions, templates) and user defined settings.
+The exams/ tests are based off of two major components:
+LaTeX files (problems, solutions, templates) and user defined settings.

 Content Generation